two-torial/two-torial/docs/games/iidx10/setup.md

 	Repeat the previous step and open your :material-file-code:`iidxhook-10.conf`.
 We want to find these lines:

 	```
-	# Software limit the frame rate of the rendering loop in hz, e.g. 60 or 59.95 (0.0 = no software limit)
-	gfx.frame_rate_limit=0.0

 	# Run the game windowed
 	gfx.windowed=false